 Zone of Proximal Development

-The Zone of Proximal Development (ZPD) describes the area between a child’s level of independent performance (what he/she can do alone) and the child’s level of assisted performance (what he/she can do with support).
+The Zone of Proximal Development (ZPD) describes the area between a child’s level of independent performance (what they can do alone) and the child’s level of assisted performance (what they can do with support).

 Skills and understandings contained within a child’s ZPD are the ones that have not yet emerged but could emerge if the child engaged in interactions with knowledgeable others (peers or adults) or in supportive contexts (such as make-believe play for young children).